 Another new writer joins the 10YA stable.
-His name is Jake Farley.
+His name is Jacob Farley.
 Let him tell you about zombies.

 There’s Something About Zombie – A Land of the Dead Retrospective